Police: Teen kills 2 in Raleigh neighborhood, 3 along trail

 “Today we’re sad, we’re angry and we want to know the answers to all the questions," Cooper said.
 “I think we all know the core truth — no neighborhood, no parent, no child, no grandparent, no one should feel this fear in their communities — no one.”

-The Neuse River Greenway runs just behind the backs of houses in the Hedingham neighborhood where the shooting began.
+The Hedingham neighborhood, where the shooting began, is a residential area of single family and town homes, as well as a golf club.
+The Neuse River Greenway, a walking and biking trail, runs just behind houses in the neighborhood.
 The trail runs about 27 miles (43 kilometers) along the river and connects to the state’s Mountains-to-Sea Trail that’s popular with thru-hikers.
 The stretch behind the neighborhood is paved and lies down a grassy slope from the houses.

 Karnatz’s husband, Tom Karnatz, said she was an avid runner who often ran on the greenway.

-Note: This story has been corrected to fix the spelling of Nicole Connors’ last name.